wilddogdesign/puppy/README.md

 You'll see a .postcss-sorting.json config file which tells the plugin what order to sort properties in.

-Anyway once you're Sass is wrote open the command palette and run `PostCSS Sorting: Run`.
+Anyway once your Sass is written open the command palette and run `PostCSS Sorting: Run`.

 It will do all the magic for you.